 The type of mount is important because certain mounts give room for adjustment whilst others are fixed and rigid on the wall.

 You need to select the right type of mount for it to hang steadily on anchors:

 Fixed mounts are non-stationary and do not allow any post-installation adjustments whatsoever.
 These are the safest bet when it comes to wall mounting your TV.

 These mounts can adjust tilting levels vertically while remaining fixed to the wall.
 The major benefit of such mounts is that they help in significant glare reduction.

 Full-motion mounts have arms attached to the mounting bracket to allow:

 - Screen Leveling

 These mounts are typically more useful because of their multifunctional features.
 You have the option to freely customize their settings post-installation.

+Important Things to Keep in Mind When Mounting Your TV Without Studs.
 Most anchors work best with tilt or fixed mounts.
 Fixed mounts remain stationary and tilt mounts allow the TV to move a few degrees slightly

 Anchors or toggle mounts should not be used with any mount except fixed mounts.